JBI (research organisation): The JBI Model

 The JBI Model of Evidence-based Healthcare was developed in 2005 and updated in 2016.

 It is described by reference to a pictogram, with one circle inside another.
 The 'inner circle' represents the pebble of knowledge while the 'inner wedges' provide the organisation's conceptualization of the steps involved in the process of achieving an evidence-based approach to clinical decision-making.
 The 'outer wedges' operationalise the component parts of the model and articulate how they might be actioned in a pragmatic way.

 The arrows indicate that the flow can be bi-directional.

 Evidence-based practice resources

-JBI has developed evidence-based practice resources and publications which have been driven by the needs of health professionals and consumers worldwide.
+JBI develops and delivers evidence-based resources, methodologies, software, education, and training to support improvements in healthcare practice and health outcomes.
+These activities are aligned with the JBI Model of Evidence-based Healthcare, which provides a conceptual framework for translating health evidence into practice.
+While JBI's early work focused on nursing research, its scope has since expanded to encompass all healthcare disciplines, including allied health, medicine, and public health.

 Resources include the JBI Evidence Implementation Manual; JBI Evidence Synthesis Manual (JBI's comprehensive guide to conducting systematic reviews); and Critical Appraisal Tools (includes checklists for randomized control trials, qualitative research, economic evaluations and prevalence studies).

-Other evidence-based practice resources and publications, such as JBI SUMARI, can be accessed via EBP Resources.
+Other evidence-based practice resources and publications, such as JBI SUMARI, can be accessed via JBI's EBP Resources.